sshastry/queenslogic/readme.md

 True
 ```

 The above says that using the MonadLogic instance on `[Q]` and using fair conjunction `(>>-)` to compute the solutions to the 8 queens problem emits solutions in the same order as if we used fair conjunction with `Logic Q`.
-So to get a better grasp on how the logic monad works, we can start by looking at this (excerpted from [Control.Monad.Logic](http://hackage.haskell.org/package/logict-0.2.3/docs/src/Control-Monad-Logic-Class.html#MonadLogic)):
+So to get a better grasp on the logic monad, we can start by looking at this (excerpted from [Control.Monad.Logic](http://hackage.haskell.org/package/logict-0.2.3/docs/src/Control-Monad-Logic-Class.html#MonadLogic)):

 ```haskell
 -- | Minimal implementation: msplit